Chhatrapati-sahu-09/top-web-security-tools/README.md

 # Top 10 Web Security Tools Every Developer Should Know

-Web applications are constantly exposed to security threats such as SQL injection, cross-site scripting, broken authentication, and misconfigured servers.
-Developers who understand security tools can detect vulnerabilities early and build safer applications.
+Web applications are always at risk of attacks due to security threats like SQL injection and cross-site scripting.
+When developers understand security tools, they can detect problems earlier and build safer applications.

-This repository presents ten widely used web security tools that help developers, security engineers, and penetration testers identify weaknesses in web applications and networks.
+This repository introduces ten web security tools that help developers and security engineers identify weaknesses in web applications and networks.

 ---

 ## Why Web Security Matters

-Modern applications store sensitive user information including personal data, authentication credentials, and financial records.
-If vulnerabilities exist, attackers can exploit them to gain unauthorized access.
+Modern applications store a lot of user information such as personal data, login credentials, and financial records.
+If security vulnerabilities exist, attackers may exploit them to gain unauthorized access.

-Security tools allow developers to:
+Security tools help developers:

-- Detect vulnerabilities in applications
+- Find security vulnerabilities in applications
 - Analyze network activity
 - Test APIs and backend services
 - Improve secure coding practices
-- Monitor dependencies for security risks
+- Check project dependencies for security risks

 Understanding these tools is an important step toward building secure and reliable systems.